digipolisantwerp/antwerp-ui_react/CONTRIBUTING.md

 - Prop names should be in line with the [Antwerp digital branding guidelines](https://digitale-huisstijl.antwerpen.be/getting-started).
 - Aim for [controlled components](https://reactjs.org/docs/forms.html#controlled-components) (vs. uncontrolled).
 - Components that are tied to each other can be in the same folder, e.g. `Radio` and `RadioGroup`.
+- If no logic order is possible, try to order list alphabetically (e.g. multiple `import` lines, multiline props, ...)

 ### Styling